tulip-control/dd/doc.md

 These methods are invoked when the `Function` object is not referenced any more by variables, so [Python decides](https://docs.python.org/2/glossary.html#term-garbage-collection) to delete it.

 In `dd.bdd`, you have to perform the reference counting, by suitably adding to and subtracting from the counter associated to the node you reference.
-Also, garbage collection has to be explicitly invoked (or as a side-effect of explicitly invoking reordering).
+Also, garbage collection has to be explicitly invoked (or as a side-effect of invoking reordering).
 So, if you don't need to collect garbage, then you can skip the reference counting.